rjabhi123/multiple-liner-Regression/README.md

 # File Descriptions

- Copy of Boston Housing Price Prediction.ipynb : This is a Jupyter Notebook containing the data for prediction.
+ Copy of 03-02-Multiple Regression.ipynb : This is a Jupyter Notebook containing the data for prediction.

  boston_data.data : This is a dataset taken from sklearn for prediction.